pengHappy/cc150/README.md

 # cc150
-my solution to the questions of cc150
+my solutions to the questions of cc150